Baby Boomer Blog - January 2014 - June 2016 Entries

 business.
 Bill was a 1970 graduate of Hillsdale High School and loved sprint car racing.

-The above photo is of me (on the right) with Billy Bishop in Jeromesville during the summer of 1956; probably David Kyler in the background who was killed in 1973 and whose gravestone is now about 100 yards from where we are all standing.
-For three seemingly interchangeable small town Ohio boys playing together in their backyards it is hard to imagine three so remarkably different lives.
+The above photo is of me (on the right) with Billy Bishop in Jeromesville during the summer of 1956; probably David Kyler in the background who was killed in 1973.
+Both of their gravestones are about 100 yards from where we are all standing in the photo and my plot awaits in the same area.
+For three seemingly interchangeable small town Ohio boys playing together in their backyards, it is hard to imagine three so remarkably different lives.

 5 February 2016